18 Best Oil-Control Products to Reduce Sebum and Shine

 La Roche-Posay Effaclar Clarifying Toner

-For an oil-control toner, this one is among the best of them.
-La Roche-Posay Effaclar Toner is boosted with salicylic and glycolic acids to unclog pores and reduce oil levels.
-The formula also encourages cell turnover to help improve skin texture and tone, leaving you with a healthy and glowing complexion.
-Plus, it contains a mix of natural extracts, thermal water, and castor oil to ensure the skin won’t dry out but stays smooth and refreshed.
+La Roche-Posay Effaclar Toner is boosted with salicylic and glycolic acids to unclog pores and sop up excess sebum.
+The formula also encourages cell turnover to help improve skin tone, leaving you with a healthy and radiant complexion.
+Plus, it contains a mix of natural extracts, thermal water, and castor oil to ensure the skin won’t dry out but stays silky-soft.

 Caudalie Vinopure Skin Perfecting Serum